facebook/create-react-app/docusaurus/docs/folder-structure.md

 You can delete or rename the other files.

 You may create subdirectories inside `src`.
-For faster rebuilds, only files inside `src` are processed by Webpack.
-You need to **put any JS and CSS files inside `src`**, otherwise Webpack won’t see them.
+For faster rebuilds, only files inside `src` are processed by webpack.
+You need to **put any JS and CSS files inside `src`**, otherwise webpack won’t see them.

 Only files inside `public` can be used from `public/index.html`.
 Read instructions below for using assets from JavaScript and HTML.